-This year we decided to offer FREE new, unused copies of Unbecoming A Nurse and From Unbecoming A Nurse to Overcoming Addiction to several organizations as well as individuals who interact with nurses and nursing students if they were willing to cover the shipping costs.
+Recently we decided to offer our remaining inventory of new, unused copies of Unbecoming A Nurse and From Unbecoming A Nurse to Overcoming Addiction to any organizations, facilities or programs as well as individuals who interact with nurses or nursing students FREE of charge.
+We only ask that the shipping costs be covered.

-If you or your organization are interested in receiving FREE unused copies to distribute as you see fit, please inquire whether we have any additional complimentary copies available by emailing us at: firstname.lastname@example.org
+If you or your organization are interested in receiving FREE unused copies to distribute as you see fit, please inquire by emailing us at: firstname.lastname@example.org

 We established the Holiday Gift of Books Award in 2009 to support nurses overcoming addiction and to educate nurses regarding the significant issue of drug diversion in nursing.
-Previous winners of these recovery resources from 2009 to 2015 are:
+Previous winners of these recovery resources from 2009 to 2017 were:

 2009 - The Recovering and Monitoring Program (RAMP) in New Jersey.